HallaSurvivor/Blog/_posts/2021-12-10-topological-categories.md

     works up to isomorphism instead of asking for equality on-the-nose in so many places.
 Thankfully it's not that big an issue in practice.

+    I know that Borceux has a definition in his _Handbook of Categorical Algebra_ (Volume 2, definition 7.3.2), but I think it's _still_ evil...
+In particular it asks for $UA = B$ on the nose, rather than just $UA \cong B$.
+If anyone knows of efforts to un-evil-ify these definitions, I would love to hear about it!

 [^10]:
     The fact that our definition only has to do with limits and indiscrete objects, but as a consequence we get the same properties for colimits